logue/vite-vue2-ts-starter/README.md

 From 0.7.4, the default project type is module.
 If you find a plugin that doesn't work, remove `"type": "module"` from package.json. ([Laravel vite plugin](https://github.com/laravel/vite-plugin) etc.)

+## Checklist

+When you use this template, try follow the checklist to update your info properly

+- [ ] Change the author name in `LICENSE`
+- [ ] Change the favicon in `public`
+- [ ] Remove the `.github` folder which contains the funding info
+- [ ] Clean up the READMEs and remove routes

 ## See Also

 - [vite-vue2-vuetify-ts-starter](https://github.com/logue/vite-vue2-vuetify-ts-starter) - UI library using Vuetify2